 While they were happening, they were downright frightening.
 And the days following each earthquake were unnerving, too.

-At the same time, our trip has been progressing more or less as normal.
-The Balinese seem less affected than we are.
+At the same time, our trip progressed more or less as normal.
+The Balinese seemed less affected than we were.
 Earthquakes in Indonesia are a regular occurrence and they are used to it, even if this series of quakes has been bigger and more damaging than any since 2004’s massive tremor.

 At the moment, there’s no real reason to cancel your Bali trip.

-But, of course, there’s no guarantee that nothing serious will happen while you are here.
+But, of course, there’s no guarantee that nothing serious will happen while you are there.

 How to Prepare for an Earthquake in Bali